 The Kruger National Park is one of the most beautiful game parks in the world, in my opinion.

-Elephants are majestic and beautiful, but one has to put aside emotions and realise that Kruger has capacity for around 3500 elephants.
+Elephants are majestic, but one has to put aside emotions and realise that Kruger has capacity for around 3500 elephants, says Ron.

 Currently, best estimates are that Kruger has somewhere between 35,000 and 45,000 elephants.

 This means that all life in Kruger, from trees to birds to animals, is being negatively impacted.
 For example, elephants are destroying trees faster than the trees are able to regrow, causing damaged habitats for many birds such as eagles.
 Sable (a type of antelope) are nearly non-existent in Kruger because of what elephants have done to their vegetation.

 A summary of his documentary goes as follows.